Tensor Program Optimization with Probabilistic Programs: Experiments

 Besides performance parity with existing work, in this section, we demonstrate the extra value of modular search space composition by answering the following question: \emph{How convenient is it to compose transformation modules, and how does it translate to performance?}

 We design an ablation study for transformation modules composition.
 As indicated in \autoref{fig:composite_rules}, by progressively enriching the search space, the performance of optimized tensor programs consistently increases.
 Composed with a hardware-specific module \texttt{Use-Tensor-Core}, \MetaSchedule{} delivers significantly better performance compared with generic search space.
 The performance gain, brought by search space composition with customized rules, does translate to end-to-end model performance, as shown in \autoref{fig:tensorize_e2e}.
-Specifically, on BERT-large workloads, \MetaSchedule{} with \texttt{Use-Tensor-Core} delivers 48\% speedup compared with TVM.
+Specifically, on BERT-large workloads, \MetaSchedule{} with \texttt{Use-Tensor-Core} delivers 48\% speedup over TVM.

 Notably, it took a graduate student only 2 days to craft the 82-line \texttt{Use-Tensor-Core} module in Python (see supplementary materials), which provides strong evidence of the convenience of customization and composition.
+More details are in Appendix~\ref{sec:cost-of-construct-search-space}.